Skip to Main Content

 Proof of Need

-• If another library requires a letter or other documentation from the University of Chicago Library, you may request such documentation from the ID & Privileges Office.
+• A letter of affiliation.
+If another library requires a letter or other documentation from the University of Chicago Library, you may request such documentation from the ID & Privileges Office;

-• You may need a letter from the program coordinator or your thesis advisor (on University letterhead)
+• A letter from the program coordinator or your thesis advisor (on University letterhead);

 Advice & Tips Before You Visit